dry5kulll/OverTheWire/Bandit/README.md

 The game is organized into levels, starting from Level 0.
 Your goal is to "beat" or "finish" each level, which unlocks information on how to proceed to the next one.
 The website's pages for each level contain instructions on transitioning from the previous level.
 You can find links to all levels & their solutions below.

 ## Ready to Begin?
-To begin your journey with [Level 0](#), log in via SSH using the following command:
+To begin your journey with Level 0, log in via SSH using the following command:
-`ssh bandit0@bandit.labs.overthewire.org -p 2220`
+`ssh bandit0@bandit.labs.overthewire.org -p 2220`.
 Password for Level 0 is "bandit0".
 As you progress, the password for the next level will be revealed on each level's page.

 ## Table of Contents
 1. [Level 0](#level-0)